The Chase (British game show): The Chase: Celebrity Special

 A spin-off series titled The Chase: Celebrity Special featuring celebrity teams as contestants began airing on ITV in 2011.
 As many contestants are comedians or actors, there is a much-higher comedic element.
 The game is played the same way as the regular version.
-However, if all four celebrities have been caught by the chaser, the prize fund during the Final Chase is £8,000 (originally £4,000).
+However, if all four celebrities have been caught by the Chaser, the prize fund during the Final Chase is £8,000 (originally £20,000).
 If the team is caught during the Final Chase, a consolation prize of £1,000 is awarded to the charities for each celebrity who advanced to this stage.

-For celebrity specials airing at Christmas, the chasers frequently appear in costumes adhering to a common theme, such as Panto villains, subjects of famous paintings, or characters typically associated with Christmas.
+For celebrity specials airing at Christmas, the Chasers frequently appear in costumes adhering to a common theme, such as Panto villains, subjects of famous paintings, or characters typically associated with Christmas.

 The Family Chase

 In February 2017, ITV commissioned The Family Chase, a spin-off featuring a team of four family members.
 The six-episode spin-off debuted on 2 September 2017.

-The second series of 16 episodes was commissioned and commenced airing on 24 March 2019.
+Series 2 was commissioned by ITV.

+This series aired from 24 March 2019 to 24 May 2020.

+No further series of the spin-off have been commissioned by ITV, though it has not yet been cancelled.

 This version follows the same rules as the parent programme, but any winnings in the Final Chase are awarded to the entire family rather than individual members.

+The Chase: The Bloopers

+In December 2017, a special episode of the show was broadcast entitled The Chase: The Bloopers, featuring (mostly) unseen mistakes, outtakes and gags from the previous 8 years of the show.
+This has gone on to become an annual comedic bloopers show where Walsh and the Chasers introduce various clips from the show.
+As of 7 December 2024, 8 Bloopers shows have been broadcast.

 Beat the Chasers

-In November 2019, ITV commissioned another spin-off called Beat the Chasers.
-It began airing in prime-time on 27 April 2020 and features contestants attempting to beat up to five chasers to win big cash prizes.
-The chasers that featured in the show were Sinha, Labbett, Ryan, Hegerty and Wallace.
-A single contestant plays the Cash Builder round, answering a series of multiple-choice questions worth £1,000 each.
-The round ends once they either miss a question or get five right; a miss on the first question immediately ends the game with no winnings.
-They must then decide how many chasers from two to five to face in a timed head-to-head round, with the chasers specifying a time limit for themselves (always less than 60 seconds) and offering larger cash prizes as an incentive to face more of them.
-The offer to face two chasers is always equal to the amount earned in the Cash Builder.

-The contestant's clock is set to 60 seconds, while the chasers' clock is set to their agreed-on time.
-Only one clock runs at any given moment, starting with the contestant; the side in control must answer a question correctly to stop their clock and turn control over to the opposing side.
-The chasers must buzz-in to respond and may not confer on any questions.
-The contestant wins the money on offer if the chasers' clock runs out first, or nothing if their own clock runs out.